On the non-hermitian Kitaev chain: Solution in the limit

 where $\kappa$ and $s$ are in general complex, while $0 \leq \alpha < 2 \pi$ is real.
 Clearly $x_1 x_2 x_3 x_4 = 1$, as required by the bulk Eq.~\eqref{eq:bulk-x}.

 The condition $x_1 x_2 x_3 x_4 = 1$ is one of the Vieta equations, relating the roots of a polynomial to its coefficients \cite{Vi1646}.
-The remaning three Vieta equations for the roots can then be written as
+Before continuing our analysis, we quickly explain the Vieta equations.
+For ease of presentation, we do this for a fourth order polynomial, as the generalisation to the arbitrary case is clear.
+We write the polynomial in terms of its coefficients $a_i$ and its roots $r_j$ as follows